Introduction: Attribute Control Chart

 3. Rename your new table

-4. Enter DAX expressions to create a date table and press Enter
+4. Enter the DAX expressions to create a date table and press Enter

 5. Optionally, select the Column and update the Format